NaLyssa Smith: Dallas Wings (2025)

 On January 31, 2025, sports journalist Kendra Andrews reported that Smith and the 8th pick in the 2025 WNBA draft would be traded to the Dallas Wings in a three-way team deal that would send Sophie Cunningham and the 2025 19th overall pick from the Phoenix Mercury to the Fever.
 The deal was finalized on February 2, 2025 and was officially part of a larger four-team trade.

 Las Vegas Aces (2025-present)

 On June 30, 2025, Smith was traded to the Las Vegas Aces in exchange for the Aces' first round draft pick in 2027.

 Overseas

 Galatasaray

 On August 30, 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

 Zhejiang

 Smith signed with the Zhejiang Golden Bulls of the Women's Chinese Basketball Association for the 2024–2025 season.
 She was released by the team after suffering an ankle injury.

 Unrivaled

 Mist BC (2025–present)

 In January, Mist BC signed Smith to a relief player contract due to DiJonai Carrington and Jewell Loyd being unavailable for their January 24 game versus Phantom BC.

+Athletes Unlimited

+Smith competed in Athletes Unlimited Pro Basketball during the 2023 season, where she won the individual championship after averaging 24.2 points and 12.3 rebounds per game.
+She set a league record by scoring 50 points in the final game of the season and recorded 12 double-doubles across 15 games, scoring at least 20 points in 12 contests.
+In 2026, Smith returned to Athletes Unlimited Pro Basketball and her participation marked the return of a former Athletes Unlimited title winner to the league's player pool in Nashville.